assylias/jBloomberg/README.md

 You need to manually install the jar of the Bloomberg API in your maven repository for this to work.

-Download the file (version 3.8.7.2) from bloomberg's website.
+Download the file (version 3.8.7.2) from Bloomberg's website.
 Extract and save the main jar file to a folder, c:/temp for example.
 Then run:

     mvn install:install-file -Dfile=c:/temp/blpapi-3.8.7-2.jar -DgroupId=com.bloombergblp -DartifactId=blpapi -Dversion=3.8.7.2 -Dpackaging=jar